ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 ClickHouse generates an exception:

 -   If the number of available replicas at the time of the query is less than the `insert_quorum`.
 -   When `insert_quorum_parallel` is disabled and an attempt to write data is made when the previous block has not yet been inserted in `insert_quorum` of replicas.
-This situation may occur if the user tries to perform an `INSERT` before the previous one with `insert_quorum` is completed.
+This situation may occur if the user tries to perform another `INSERT` query to the same table before the previous one with `insert_quorum` is completed.

 See also: